MISTAKES COUPLES MAKE CHOOSING A PHOTOGRAPHER

 Many couples make the mistake of not asking how much experience the photographer has photographing weddings.
 But, do you really want someone learning to photograph weddings at your wedding?
 There are many difficult situations that wedding photographers must deal with, from less than ideal lighting, less than ideal locations.
 An experienced wedding photographer will be able to create beautiful images no matter how difficult the lighting, or how ordinary the location.

-MISTAKE #3 (not asking to see the images from an entire wedding)
+4. Not asking to see the images from an entire wedding.

-MISTAKE #5 (not asking what services are included, and what you must pay extra for)
+5. Not asking what services are included, and what you must pay extra for.

 Some photographers have a cheap base price to lure you in, and then charging extra for everything.
 Want retouching, that costs extra.
 Want the high resolution files, that costs extra.
 Want a pre-wedding planning session, that costs extra.
 Travel to your wedding costs extra, even when it is close to the photographer’s business location.
 By the time you add up all the extra costs, the photographer you thought was a good value, might end up costing as much, or more than the better photographer that you loved.

-MISTAKE #6 (Not talking to or meeting with any photographers)
+6. Not talking to or meeting with any photographers.

 Many couples look at photographers websites, after finding those whose style they like the best, request pricing, and then will choose the photographer with the lowest price, without ever talking or meeting with any photographers first.
 But, I believe this is often a big mistake, because you most likely know nothing about any photographer without talking with them.
 What kind of personality they have?
 How passionate they are about wedding photography?
 How they approach photographing weddings?
 How much real wedding photography experience they have?
 How knowledgeable they are about weddings and wedding photography?
 As I said at the beginning of this article, there are vast differences between photographers.
 So, do yourself a favor and talk to any photographers you are considering, ask questions, and listen to what they have to say, because this will reveal much about their passion for wedding photography, and how concerned they are about your photographic needs.
 Talking to photographers will help you to determine how experienced they really are, by how knowledgeable their answers are in response to your questions.